Brimstone (missile): SPEAR 3

+In 2010, as part of its bid for the RAF's Select Precision Effects At Range (SPEAR) Capability 3 program MBDA proposed, and was later awarded an assessment phase contract for a network-enabled, 100 kg class, standoff missile which reuses technology derived from Brimstone now referred to as SPEAR 3.

+Land Precision Strike

+As part of the British Army's Deep Fires Modernisation of its M270 MLRS fleet and the associated 'One launcher, Many Payloads' concepts, the UK is developing a number of new effectors to work alongside its upcoming procurement of GMLRS-ER rockets.
+One of these effects, Land Precision Strike, under development by MBDA, reuses technology from Brimstone as well as CAMM and aims to create an 80-150km ranged missile for use against fleeting (Moving) targets.

 Operational use

 Royal Air Force

 In March 2005, Brimstone entered service with No. 31 Squadron RAF.
 Full Operational Capability (FOC) was declared for the Tornado GR4 in December 2005 The first operational sortie of dual-mode Brimstone was over Iraq as part of Operation Telic on 18 December 2008 by a Tornado GR4 of IX(B) Squadron.
 It was first fired in combat in June 2009, the month in which the Tornado GR4s of 12 Squadron arrived in Afghanistan as part of Operation Herrick.

 Brimstone was used during Operation Ellamy over Libya in 2011.
 Sixty Brimstone were fired in the first four weeks of the Libya campaign, out of 110 Brimstone fired in all operations up to that time.
 This prompted the MoD to ask MBDA to convert more missiles to the dual-mode version.
 150 dual-mode missiles had been ordered in December 2010, but according to the Royal United Services Institute, stocks of usable dual-mode missiles fell to single figures at one stage of the Libya campaign.
 The 500th dual-mode Brimstone was delivered in March 2012, at which time over 200 had been fired in combat.
 The single-mode missile was not fired in combat until 15 September 2011 when a pair of RAF Tornado GR4 of IX(B) Squadron fired 22 missiles (including a salvo of 12 by one aircraft) against an armoured column near Sebha/Sabha, 400 miles south of Tripoli.

 In September 2014, Tornado GR4 strike aircraft of No. 2 Squadron RAF began flying armed sorties over Iraq in support of Operation Shader, the UK's contribution to the Military intervention against the Islamic State of Iraq and the Levant.
 On September 30, the aircraft flew their first bombing raids, engaging a heavy artillery position with a Paveway IV laser-guided bomb, and an armed pickup truck with a Brimstone air-to-ground missile.
 Brimstone is the preferred weapon for these kinds of targets due to its effectiveness against moving targets.

-In December 2015 the UK started using Brimstone missiles in Syria.
+In December 2015, the UK started using Brimstone missiles in Syria.
+By March 2017, the RAF had used 97 missiles in Iraq and 73 in Syria.